-Foundations of Mathematics 110 (Also FI) The Foundations of Mathematics 110 course is designed for students continuing on to university programs.
-It is the prerequisite for Pre-Calculus 110.

-Prerequisite: Math 10 NRF (Also FI)
+Foundations of Mathematics 110 (Also FI)

+The Foundations of Mathematics 110 course is designed for students continuing on to university programs.
+Prerequisite: NRF (Also FI)

-Human Physiology 110 (Previously Biology 113) The goal of this course is to build an understanding of the physiology of the human body as a complex dynamic organism that is self-contained but impacted by and responsive to the outside world.
+Human Physiology 110

+The goal of this course is to build an understanding of the physiology of the human body as a complex dynamic organism that is self-contained but impacted by and responsive to the outside world.
 Throughout the course students will build their scientific literacy skills as they learn to navigate the information provided on human health and human body systems.
 By the end of this course, students will have developed a holistic personal wellness plan, demonstrating their understanding of overall health, human physiology, and the effect of disease and lifestyle choices